-- 14.1 Once the emergency is over and the building has been returned to the occupant, the Building Emergency Coordinator (or alternate) and/or individual administrative units in POT will determine if the building occupants should return to work or be released.
-If they are released, employees will be advised when to return to work. - 4.2 The Building Emergency Coordinator (or alternate) and/or individual administrative units in POT with the UK Police Department will coordinate the building's security once the Incident Commander releases the building.
-This group will also contact building occupants and advise them on when to return to work. - 14.3 The Building Emergency Coordinator and/or the individual administrative units in POT will participate in any post-incident critique regarding the emergency. - 14.4 The Building Emergency Coordinator will contact the University's Risk Management Office at 257-6214 regarding any property damage caused by the incident.
-The Building Emergency Coordinator (or alternate) will also contact Physical Plant Delta Room at 257-2830 regarding any repairs needed from damage caused by the incident.
-In the event an employee is injured, normal worker injury reporting procedures should be followed as applicable by individual administrative units. - 14.5 The Dean of Arts and Sciences will direct that a report be prepared after implementing this plan.
+- 14.1 Once the emergency is over and the building has been returned to the occupant, the Building Emergency Coordinator (or alternate) and/or individual administrative unit in MDR3 will determine if the building occupants should return to work or be released.
+If they are released, employees will be advised when to return to work. - 4.2 The Building Emergency Coordinator (or alternate) and/or individual administrative unit in MDR3 with the UK Police Department will coordinate the building's security once the Incident Commander releases the building.
+This group will also contact building occupants and advise them on when to return to work. - 14.3 The Building Emergency Coordinator and/or the individual administrative unit in MDR3 will participate in any post-incident critique regarding the emergency. - 14.4 The Building Emergency Coordinator (or alternate) and/or the individual administrative unit will contact the University's Risk Management Office at 257-6214 regarding any property damage caused by the incident.
+The Building Emergency Coordinator (or alternate) and/or the individual administrative unit will also contact Physical Plant Delta Room at 257-2830 regarding any repairs needed from damage caused by the incident.
+In the event an employee is injured, normal worker injury reporting procedures should be followed as applicable by individual administrative units. - 14.5 The department chairperson will direct that a report be prepared after implementing this plan.
 This report shall review emergency actions, their effectiveness and needed revisions.
 This report will be shared with employees and forwarded to the UK Office of Crisis Management and Preparedness, 520 Oldham Ct., Lexington, Kentucky 40502.
 Updates and plan changes will be made as needed and building occupants will be provided with a revised plan.